Luis Arraez Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.86 team ERA ranks fifth among all league pitching staffs.
+- The Padres have a 3.85 team ERA that ranks fifth across all MLB pitching staffs.

-- His most recent appearance came on Thursday against the Baltimore Orioles, when the left-hander threw six innings, surrendering two earned runs while giving up three hits.
+- The righty last pitched on Saturday against the Arizona Diamondbacks, when he tossed six scoreless innings while giving up five hits.

+- In 19 games this season, the 33-year-old has an ERA of 3.92, with 9 strikeouts per nine innings.
+Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.